aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter05.en.md

 weight = 50

 +++
-In this excercise we will setup Database Migration Service(DMS) jobs to migrate data from source denormalized relational view to Amazon DynamoDB.
+In this exercise, we will set up Database Migration Service(DMS) jobs to migrate data from source denormalized relational view to Amazon DynamoDB.

  1. Go to IAM console > Roles > Create Role
  2. Under AWS Services, Select DMS > Next Permissions